-4.01 Figures 1 and 2 illustrate the coding of the answer-back drum.
-To remove the drum, proceed as follows: Lift the answerback brace, by means of its extension, to deflect all contact wires and the detent away from the code drum.
+4.01 Figures 1, 2, and 3 illustrate the coding of the answer-back drum.
+To remove the drum, proceed as follows: Lift the answer-back brace, by means of its extension, to deflect all contact wires and the detent away from the code drum.
 Hold the feed pawl away, and slip the code drum out.
 Do not overextend the feed pawl spring.

 4.02 The code drum, prior to coding, is identical in either 5- or 8-level operation.
 As can be seen in Figure 1, three levels are not used when coding the drum for 5-level operation.
 The tines in these three levels may be left intact, since no contact wire springs sense these positions.
 When coding the drum for 8-level operation, all levels on the drum are used.
-See Figure 2.
+See Figures 2 and 3.

-4.03 The drum is coded in a counterclockwise direction (viewed from the numbered end), beginning with the start (ST) row 1.Code the drum by breaking and removing the tines as designated in Figure 1 or 2.
+4.03 The drum is coded in a counterclockwise direction (viewed from the numbered end), beginning with the start (ST) row 1.
+Code the drum by breaking and removing the tines as designated in Figures 1, 2, and 3.
 Either of the two following methods may be used for breaking off tines:

 (a) Method 1: Use a screwdriver to remove each tine.
-Place the end of the screwdriver blade at the base of the tine to be removed.
+Place the end of the screwdriver blade at the base of the adjacent tine.
 While applying pressure against the base of the adjacent tine, press the side of the blade against the top of the tine to be removed until it breaks.
 If both tines adjacent to the tine to be removed have been broken off, apply the end of the screwdriver to the stub of either one in breaking off the unwanted tine.
-This method of removing a tine is indicated in the illustration showing the tine rows in Figures 1 and 2.
-In the illustration, pressure is being applied to the base of row 20 tine and against the top of an adjacent tine in row 19 to break it off.

-(b) Method 2: Use a TP161686 tine tool or a pair of long-nosed pliers to remove each unwanted tine.
+This method of removing a tine is indicated in the illustration showing the tine rows in Figures 1, 2, and 3.
+In the illustration, pressure is being applied to the base of row 20 tine and against the top of an adjacent tine in row 19 to break it off. (b) Method 2: Use a TP161686 tine tool or a pair of long-nosed pliers to remove each unwanted tine.
 Place the unwanted tine into slot of the tine tool, or grasp the unwanted tine firmly with the long-nosed pliers, and then, with the tool or the pliers held stationary, rotate the drum back and forth until the unwanted tine breaks off near its base.
 Use care not to damage adjacent tines.

 4.04 The procedures described in the following paragraphs may be altered to suit a particular system or application.
-Where one character delay is required after the answerback is tripped off and before the coded message begins, the character suppression time should be removed in the (ST) start row of the code drum to provide the delay.
-If the first character suppression is not used, message coding starts on the rows shown coded with character suppression in Figures 1 and 2,
+Where one character delay is required after the answer-back is tripped off and before the coded message begins, the character suppression tine should be removed in the (ST) start row of the code drum to provide the delay.
+If the first character suppression is not used, message coding starts on the rows shown coded with character suppression in Figures 1, 2, and 3.

 4.05 Normally, a coded message should contain CR (carriage return) and LF (line feed) near the beginning and again near the end of the message.
-This assures that the transmitted message will appear at the beginning of a line on the receiving Teletypewriter Set, and that overprinting of the message will not occur.
-In 5-level operation, the coded message should also contain the "letters" code combination at the beginning of a message to place each Teletypewriter Set in the unshift position.
+This assures that the transmitted message will appear at the beginning of a line on the receiving teletypewriter set, and that overprinting of the message will not occur.
+In 5-level operation, the coded message should also contain the "letters" code combination at the beginning of a message to place each teletypewriter set in the unshift position.